bgu-frontend/hw4-security/README.md

 Remove the next-auth lib from the project. (** See what was added to support it here: https://next-auth.js.org/)

 ### Database
-We need to store the password hashes. you're free to design the database schema as you wish.
+We need to store the password hashes. you're free to design/move the users database schema as you wish.
 There are at least two possible options (you can come up with more):
- 1. Use the existing user table to store passwords as well.
+ 1. Use the existing prisma user table to store passwords as well.
  2. if you prefer working with Mongo, and be aligned with fullstackopen examples, you can change your code to store users and their passwords there.

+In any case, the posts should stay at the Prisma db.

 ### API routes
 1. implement a route that adds a new user.